11:00 AM

 Virtual Room 3

-The Network of Durkheimian Studies Research Cluster meeting is open to current members and those interested in learning more about our cluster activities.
+This session has been cancelled and will be rescheduled at a later date.
+The Work, Professions and Occupations Research Cluster meeting is open to current members and those interested in learning more about our cluster activities.
 Attendees will have an opportunity to network with others working in this field of research and/or teaching.
 We welcome feedback on our current activities and encourage suggestions for future initiatives.
-Session Organizer: Ronjon Paul Datta, University of Windor
+Session Organizers: Vivian Shalla, University of Guelph, Tracey L. Adams, Western University, and Karen Hughes, University of Alberta

 Work, Professions and Occupations Research Cluster